speedy-js/benchmarks/README.md

 pnpm bench
 ```

-# Todos

-- [x] generate benchmark results to disk
-- [ ] github-action bot
-- [ ] webside for benchmarks output
-- [ ] more benchmark cases
+The benchmark result will be generated in `./benchmark-runner/dist``

-# How to add a benchmark project
+## How to add a benchmark project

 1. Copy a exsited project in projects
 2. Rename the folder and `package.json#name`